Bankruptcy can stop your case in its tracks. Here’s how to seek relief from an automatic stay caused by a bankruptcy filing

 The unfortunate choice your client needs to make in the situation of the defendant filing for bankruptcy during his case is to forego anything above policy limits.
 If your client is fortunate enough to have had been injured by a defendant with sufficient coverage, this should not be a problem.
 The motion to be relieved from the stay should be filed as soon as you get notice of the bankruptcy.
 This way, your injury case will face very little disruption.

-Ara Jabagchourian is an attorney at his own law practice in San Mateo, where he handles civil litigation in several areas, including financial fraud, injury, business litigation and employment.
+Ara Jabagchourian is a partner at Law Offices of Ara Jabagchourian, P.C. in the San Francisco Bay Area, where he handles civil litigation in several areas, including financial fraud, injury, business litigation and employment.
 He has received several awards, including Top 100 Verdicts in the United States by National Law Journal, Top Verdict (By Impact) by the Daily Journal, a finalist for Trial Lawyer of the Year by the CAOC in 2011 and 2012 and has been selected as a Top 100 attorney by SuperLawyers of Northern California for several years.
 Jabagchourian has also published over two dozen articles on numerous legal subjects.
 Prior to joining private practice, Jabagchourian served as a staff attorney for the Federal Trade Commission’s Bureau of Competition in Washington, D.C.
 He also served as a judicial extern for both Justice Marvin R. Baxter of the California Supreme Court and Presiding Justice James Ardaiz of California Court of Appeal, Fifth Appellate District.

 For reprint permission, contact the publisher: www.plaintiffmagazine.com